-10 best cities for a winter holiday
+10 best cities to visit in winter

 Tromso: One of the world's best spots for northern lights.

-There are several reasons Tromso, known as the capital of the Arctic, is great in winter.
+There are several reasons Tromsø, known as the capital of the Arctic, is great in winter.
 It's widely regarded as Norway's most beautiful city and is a base for spotting the northern lights.

-There are also several fascinating museums, including the Polar Museum, which offers an insight into the history of Arctic expeditions, and the Tromso Museum, which is famous for its Sami exhibitions.
+There are also several fascinating museums, including the Polar Museum, which offers an insight into the history of Arctic expeditions, and the Tromsø Museum, which is famous for its Sami exhibitions.

-Where to eat: Arcantandria is famous for its shellfish.
+Where to sleep: Scandic Ishavshotel.
+Set right on the water, this hotel with a stylish, modern look offers memorable views.

-Where to sleep: The four-star Clarion Post Bryggen has rooms with floor-to-ceiling windows offering stunning views.
+Where to eat: Arcantandria is popular for its shellfish.

 What to do: The Perspektivet Museum on Storgata offers fascinating insight into Norwegian art.